fabianchm/fullstack-challenge/README_SOLUTION.md

 More validation and error handling.
 For example, at this moment, a non valid id error is handled by the database so we should have some domain errors to avoid this kind of errors.
 Or we can create an order for a non existent portfolio/allocation and we should check this in a real environment.

+Validating portfolio and allocations when creating new order should be made on a service class that contain the required queries to check all data is valid instead of having validation methods inside use case class.

 At user experience level it would be a good idea to add some notifications for success/error actions in the frontend application.

+Behat installation is on work in progress.